dx-games-1339/ironbound/docs_v30.md

 ### 4.5 Zone-wide Actions

 >NOTE: Actions in this section are game mechanics and pieces of game logic.
 Characters perform actions.
+They are not player interactions.
 Players can not invoke actions directly.
 Players assign tasks (for Groups or Characters within these Groups) and tasks result in Characters performing actions.

 Zone-wide actions have no specific target.
 They are assigned to a group and apply broadly to the zone or to all eligible objects within it.